Skip to main content

 3. Go to the Local Users tab.

-4. Create a user and assign one of the available roles:
+4. Create a user and assign it the minimum user role.
+The available roles are:

 • admin